Tiger can still 'grind it out with the best of them'

 "I was pleased after not playing for a couple of years," Woods added, having taken a number of shots from what he described as "weird lies" following wayward drives.

-The tournament had yet to be decided at the close of play Sunday, with bad light forcing organizers to postpone the decisive playoff.
+The tournament was yet to be decided at the close of play Sunday, with bad light forcing organizers to postpone the decisive playoff.

-Jason Day, Alex Noren and Ryan Palmer had all tied at 10-under after four rounds, with the latter eliminated after only making par on the first playoff hole.
+Alex Noren, Jason Day and Ryan Palmer had all tied at 10-under after four rounds, with the latter eliminated after only making par on the first playoff hole.

-Noren of Sweden and Day, a former world No. 1, will continue their bid for the $1,242,000 prize when the action resumes on Monday.
+In the end it was former world No. 1 Day who triumphed, with the Australian edging out Noren of Sweden for the $1,242,000 top prize on Monday.

+It is the 11th PGA Tour title of the 30-year-old's career and first since the 2016 Players Championship.

 Fan intervention